GrzegorzKrug/yasiu-native/README.md

 # Readme of `yasiu-native`

-Module with useful measure time decorators.
+Module has time measuring decorators and flexible decorators.

 ## Installation